 For more information, contact the Hays Area Chamber of Commerce at (785) 628-8201.

 On Nov.
-10, a traditional German Lanternfest will be at Cottonwood Star Cultural Corner (Kris Kuksi Fine Art Gallery), 807 Main, Hays.
+8, a traditional German Lanternfest will be at Kris Kuksi Fine Art Gallery, 807 Main, Hays.

-The festival of lanterns is a German tradition that takes place in the evening on or near the Feast Day of St. Martin where parents, families and neighbors gather together for a small, neighborhood parade led by St. Martin and his white horse.
+The festival of lanterns is a German tradition that takes place in the evening on or near the Feast Day of St. Martin.
+Parents, families and neighbors gather together for a small, neighborhood parade led by St. Martin and his white horse.